hnlszcl611/CrazyCattle-3d/README.md

 ## 📝 License

-Crazy Cattle 3D is developed and maintained by the Crazy Cattle 3D team.
-All rights reserved.
+Crazy Cattle 3D is developed and maintained by Anna (@4nn4t4t on X).

 ---

-Made with ❤️ by the Crazy Cattle 3D Team
+Made with ❤️ by the Crazy Cattle 3D